endlos99/xdt99/doc/MANUAL.md

     SPRITE  BYTE >18,>3C,>7E,>FF,>FF,>7E,>3C,>18

-The extended `AORG` directive allows for an optional second argument that specifies the memory bank for the following code segment.

 The `BANK` directive specifies the memory bank for the following code segment, or a shared code segment if the special value `ALL` is used.
 Banks count from zero.